What is Chain Link Fence?

 Chain link gates can be built to most widths.
 Walk gates are single panels called gate “leafs”.
 Common widths are 3,4,5 and 6 wide for walk gates.
 Openings larger than 6′ wide require double gates.

 Double gates use two gate leafs to cover the width of the gate opening.
 A center post is not required.
-One leaf will have a sliding rod that enters the ground in order to keep it stationary, known as a drop rod or cane bolt.
+One leaf will have a sliding rod gate hardware that enters the ground in order to keep it stationary, known as a drop rod or cane bolt.

 Half of the gate is used as a man gate the majority of time.
-When access is needed to the full width, the drop rod pulls out of the ground and the second gate leaf swings freely.
+When access is needed to the full width, the drop rod gate hardware pulls out of the ground and the second gate leaf swings freely.

 Double gates are good for gaining access with larger pieces of equipment, trucks, or when planning on future construction.
-If your chain link fence will cross a driveway, you will most certainly need a double gate.
+If your chain link fencing will cross a driveway, you will most certainly need a double gate.

 Commercial and Industrial Chain Link Gates